-Self drive safaris in Kenya and Uganda have become one of the most sought after experiences by travelers today.
-Based on our experience, our visitors have never regretted going on self drive tour in East Africa.
-We help visitors realize their dreams with our exceptional self drive fleets.
-4×4 Car rental in Kampala and Nairobi is now cheaper and easier due to rapid establishment for 4wd Rental companies in East Africa, offering excellent service at very competitive rates.
+Self-drive safaris in Kenya and Uganda have become one of the most sought-after experiences by travelers today.
+Based on our experience, our visitors have never regretted going on a self-drive tour in East Africa.
+We help visitors realize their dreams with our exceptional self-drive fleets.
+4×4 Car rental in Kampala and Nairobi is now cheaper and easier due to the rapid establishment of 4wd Rental companies in East Africa, offering excellent service at very competitive rates.

-One way rental is also possible where by you car rent a car in Nairobi and drop off in Kampala (Uganda).
-However, you need to be careful while on self drive roadtrip in Uganda and Kenya like the rest of travelers have done and you will have the best out of your safari in any of East Africa’s remotest protected areas.
-Below are some of the tips to guide you while on self drive safari in Uganda and beyond.
+One-way rental is also possible whereby you can rent a car in Nairobi and drop it off in Kampala (Uganda).
+However, you need to be careful while on a self-drive road trip in Uganda and Kenya like the rest of the travelers have done and you will have the best out of your safari in any of East Africa’s remotest protected areas.
+Below are some of the tips to guide you while on a self-drive safari in Uganda and beyond.

 Have a rest after driving for long

-If you are planning to go on self drive safari in Uganda and Kenya, please do not drive for long in a day.
+If you are planning to go on a self-drive safari in Uganda and Kenya, please do not drive for long in a day.
 Too much driving within the same day can be dangerous.
 Give the body a rest after driving for some distance.
 Normally most visitors organize distant trips and they end up driving for long distances in a day or they organize strenuous tours that all get them driving for long distances.
 Whereas this is possible based on someone’s physical wellness, at times the trip may not be enjoyable.
-It is advisable that while you are on self drive trip and you intend to go for farther areas, make as many stopovers as possible along the way as this can allow the body to relax.
+It is advisable that while you are on a self-drive trip and you intend to go for farther areas, make as many stopovers as possible along the way as this can allow the body to relax.

 Selecting an unsuitable car based on its cheapness

-With our comfortable 4×4 safari cars you will have the best moment in your self drive trip in Uganda and Kenya.
-They are best for East Africa’s roads and for simple tours and for self drive holidays.
-A strong 4×4 safari car is exceptionally the best option for you especially the Toyota Rav4, Toyota Land Cruiser or Safari Land Cruiser among others.
-These are the best options for you to navigate through the all adventure routes in Kenya, Uganda and Tanzania whether during the wet or dry season.
+With our comfortable 4×4 safari cars you will have the best moment in your self-drive trip in Uganda and Kenya.
+They are best for East Africa’s roads and for simple tours and for self-drive holidays.
+A strong 4×4 safari car is exceptionally the best option for you especially the Toyota Rav4, Toyota Land Cruiser, or Safari Land Cruiser among others.
+These are the best options for you to navigate through all adventure routes in Kenya, Uganda, and Tanzania whether during the wet or dry season.

 You have to be more adventurous

-Some of safari routes in Kenya and Uganda are tarmacked while others are not especially those leading to most of national parks where wild game viewing is largely conducted.
-It can be tiresome to drive on murram roads compared to tarmac roads and for the first time travelers; you do not need to be ambitious, however these routes offer yet another African experience.
-In case of any bread down, you may not find the immediate help.
-However a replacement car can be brought to you and this means that you have to be flexible.
+Some safari routes in Kenya and Uganda are tarmacked while others are not especially those leading to most national parks where wild game viewing is largely conducted.
+It can be tiresome to drive on murram roads compared to tarmac roads and for first-time travelers; you do not need to be ambitious, however, these routes offer yet another African experience.
+In case of any breakdown, you may not find immediate help.
+However, a replacement car can be brought to you and this means that you have to be flexible.
 You may also need to have your lunch or bottle of water just in case you take long after the car breaks down.

 Not having a clear sense of where you are traveling

 For visitors who are planning for more adventurous safaris in the country, you need to be well prepared.
-The GPS coverage in the vehicle may not help you especially in rural places.
-And this means you will need addition of road atlas to help you find the right directions.
+The GPS coverage in the vehicle may not help you, especially in rural places.
+And this means you will need the addition of a road atlas to help you find the right directions.
 You can also keep asking the local residents along the way.

 Avoid driving at night

-It is most challenging and stressing to explore the various parts of East Africa with no means of transportation or public transport is not there.
+It is most challenging and stressful to explore the various parts of East Africa with no means of transportation or public transport is not there.
 If you are planning for your safari, you are advised to visit various sites to find the best car for your trip.
-With the above tips we believe you will have a memorable self drive trip in Uganda and Kenya.
+With the above tips, we believe you will have a memorable self-drive trip in Uganda and Kenya.